floverfelt/floverfelt.github.io/_posts/2022-03-06-mass-effect-2-review.md

 Tali, Mordin, Grunt, Samara, Legion, and Thane are where the game hits its characterization stride.

-Unlike Jack and the others, these squadmates' loyalty missions perform the dual function of *exploring the universe of Mass Effect.*
+Unlike Jack and the others, these squadmates' loyalty missions perform the secondary function of *exploring the universe of Mass Effect.*

 Ultimately, Grunt becoming a Krogan isn't just about Grunt - it's about revealing the Krogan way of life.
 For Thane, it's about his son, but also introducing the Drell and adding depth to the Hanarr.
 With Tali we get to see the Migrant Fleet, with Legion the inner workings of the Geth, Samara the Asari.